jcorbin/aoc/README.md

 - instead hoisting the main harness up out of each day/part let me dodge further package system boilerplate/reorganization, plus ended up with better ergonomics than a more raw main stub inline each day

+### Day 2

+- evolved toplevel `run.py` to pass a `-v` arg wired `verbose` flag along to each problem/solution
+- ...may eventually prove useful for prompt file introspection, e.g. scrape test fixture data, or for doing some kinda more interactive harness
+- overall another simple starter day, so happy to continue settle into the `MarkedSpec` test and `run.py` harness groove
+- ...there's something altogether soothing about:
+  1. transliterating upstream problem statement into markdown
+  2. writing test specs in markdown-ish
+  3. generating optionally verbose output in a similar streamed-text form